 Examples

-# geoms in the horizontal instead of vertical position.
+# The preferred method of creating horizontal instead of vertical boxplots

 ggplot(diamonds, aes(cut, price)) +